Team-intN18-SoybeanSeclab/Typhon/README_ENG.md

 `max_length`: Maximum length of payload
 `allow_unicode_bypass`: Whether to allow unicode to bypass
 `print_all_payload`: Whether to print all payloads
 `interaceive`: if the pyjail is a interactive shell that allows stdin.
-`depth`: Maximum recursion depth (the default value is recommended)
+`depth`: is the depth that combined bypassing being generarted.
+`recursion_limit`: is the maximum recursion depth for bypassers.
 `log_level`: Output level (only `info` and `debug` are meaningful, no change is recommended)

 **Command Line Interface**